maxmustermann1234/MinusPod/README.md

 **User Corrections:**
 In the transcript editor, you can confirm or reject detected ads:
 - **Confirm** - Creates/updates patterns in the database, incrementing confirmation count
-- **Mark as Not Ad** - Flags as false positive, incrementing false_positive_count (auto-disables patterns with high false positive rates)
+- **Mark as Not Ad** - Flags as false positive, incrementing false_positive_count (auto-disables patterns with high false positive rates).
+These corrections are automatically applied during reprocessing - the segment will be kept in audio.

 **Pattern Management:**
 Access the Patterns page from the navigation bar to: